 How can we develop meaningful connections across all stages of learning about modern languages, writing, and literature?
 The Modern Language Association (MLA), a major academic professional organization for teacher-scholars in these fields, is committed to supporting initiatives to build such connections.
-Through its committee on K-16 Alliances (which Sarah is chairing for 2017-20), the MLA is developing partnerships and programming to support teaching, learning, and informed advocacy around important educational issues today.
+Through its committee on K-16 Alliances (which Sarah chaired during 2017-20), the MLA is developing partnerships and programming to support teaching, learning, and informed advocacy around important educational issues today.
 One way to track the work of the MLA is to join the MLA Commons.
 To tap into resources created by the working group that led to formation of the K-16 committee, visit their archive in the commons.

 Keeping and Creating American Communities (KCAC)